Rolando Cubela Secades: Career

-In mid-1958, Cubela was disputing leadership of the Directorio Revolucionario Estudiantil with Eloy Gutiérrez Menoyo.
-Menoyo had developed the Escambray Mountain front which was the center of DRE activity after the failed March 1957 coup attempt in Havana; but Menoyo had joined the DRE more recently whilst Cubela was a founding member.
-Cubela was ultimately recognized as DRE military leader, and Menoyo left the organization.
+In mid-1958, Cubela was disputing leadership of the Directorio Revolucionario 13 de Marzo with Eloy Gutiérrez Menoyo.
+Menoyo had developed the Escambray Mountain front which was the center of DR activity after the failed March 1957 coup attempt in Havana; but Menoyo had joined the DR more recently whilst Cubela was a founding member.
+Cubela was ultimately recognized as DR military leader, and Menoyo left the organization.
 Menoyo formed the Segundo Frente del Escambray, a group that continued the fight against Batista.
 Years later, after the triumph of the Revolution, many of the Segundo Frente members fought against the new regime of Fidel Castro.
-Cubela leading the DRE was wounded in the Battle of Santa Clara.
+Cubela leading the DR was wounded in the Battle of Santa Clara.

 After the Cuban Revolution, Cubela was appointed Deputy Secretary in the Ministry of Government in 1959, and in October was elected head of the Federación Estudiantíl Universitaria.
 Cubela made significant contributions in the early months of the revolutionary government to the reconciliation of the different revolutionary groups, and in 1960 to the merger of various youth and student groups.
 In summer 1960, Cubela met an old friend, Carlos Tepedino, who was by then working for the CIA under the cryptonym AMWHIP.
 After Cuban leader Fidel Castro had – in Cubela's view – betrayed the revolution and established a communist dictatorship, Cubela became disenchanted and started plotting with the CIA and other opponents of the Castro regime to try to end Castro's government and return to a non-socialist course for the country.